 To complement your main placement in Phnom Penh, we highly recommend undertaking this additional week to live in a rural village.
 In the morning you’ll be placed in a local health outpost where you could assist in the treatment of people from the surrounding areas, many of whom will present with advanced cases.

 In the afternoons, you’ll learn the traditional Cambodian way of life and experience Southeast Asian culture to its fullest.
-You’ll learn local weaving techniques, cook Khmer dishes, receive a blessing from a buddhist monk, visit the rice paddies and local wildlife rescue centre and the Chisor Mountain Temple dedicated to the Hindu divinities Shiva and Vishnu.
+You’ll learn local silk weaving techniques, cook Khmer dishes, receive a blessing from a buddhist monk, visit the rice paddies and local wildlife rescue centre and the Chisor Mountain Temple dedicated to the Hindu divinities Shiva and Vishnu.

 Electives in Phnom Penh - Cambodia